About the Library

 Patrons must present their library card in order to check out materials from the library for their own account security.
 Lost cards may be replaced at a cost of $2.00.
 The previous card will be deactivated.
 However, any checkouts, fines, and other information will be transferred from the old card to the new card.

 There is a charge of $.10 per day per item for all items, except movies, which are $1.00 per day.
 The maximum fine will not exceed the replacement cost of the item/s.
 Checkout privileges are suspended when an individual card shows $5.00 or more in outstanding fines, or the combined household fines are $10.00 or more.
-All fines must be paid to under $5.00 and patrons must be actively paying the remainder down before any family member can check out any library materials or use the computers.
+All fines must be paid to under $5.00 and patrons must be actively paying the remainder down before any family member can check out any library materials.

 Patrons with materials overdue by more than one (1) week will be notified via US mail after a report is run on the first of each month.
 After two (2) letters have been sent, the items will be marked on the patron’s account as missing and the patron will be responsible for a replacement and processing fee if the items are not returned.